Sarmkadan/ffmpeg-fluent/README.md

 ## ConcatPresetExtensions
 The `ConcatPresetExtensions` type offers fluent extension methods to build a `ConcatPreset` for concatenating multiple inputs, optionally applying hardware‑accelerated re‑encoding, quality presets, and lead‑in delays.
 It also provides an asynchronous helper to run the preset and retrieve the generated output file path.

+## OutputFileExtensions
+The `OutputFileExtensions` type provides fluent extension methods to configure output file properties like container format, video/audio codecs, bitrates, frame rate, resolution, metadata, and overwrite behavior.
+These methods enable building an `OutputFile` configuration using a fluent API.

+Example usage: